 IN 76 SECONDS

-As we continue to commemorate the 76th anniversary of Operation Overlord, Bunker volunteer – Chris – has provided a few facts on the site’s important role during the Normandy landings — all in 76 seconds!
-You can learn more about D-Day and Operation Overlord when we reopen by exploring our D-Day exhibition, which will remain on display throughout 2020.
+In 2020 we commemorated the 76th anniversary of Operation Overlord.
+Bunker volunteer – Chris – has provided a few facts on the site’s important role during the Normandy landings — all in 76 seconds!
+You can learn more about D-Day and Operation Overlord by exploring our D-Day exhibition, which will remain on display.

 Image Three ‘D-Day – British Forces During the Invasion of Normandy 6 June 1944’ © IWM CL 22